 - Skirts (up to two inches above the knee)

-Don’t worry if this seems restrictive.
-There’s lots of room to play with and personalize these business casual basics to your own boss lady style.
-You can even pick from each category to create a business casual capsule wardrobe.
-Let’s break it down.
+Don't worry if this seems restrictive or stuffy.
+There's lots of room to play with and personalize these business casual basics to your own boss lady style.
+Office wear is also more flexible and comfy these days now that we've been in the pandemic for a while.
+You can even pick from each category to create a 2021 business casual capsule wardrobe.
+Let's break it down.

 Women's Business Casual Style Guide